Kesha States She Will Not Be Defined By What She’s Been Through

 The lead single from the album campaign, “Raising Hell,” features rapper Big Freedia, and was released earlier this month.
 To promote the song, they both performed on Jimmy Kimmel Live.
 Freedia is no stranger to featuring on pop songs, as she also appears on Charli XCX’s latest record.

-Its music video has racked up more than 3.1 million views on her official YouTube account in the span of six days.
+The music video for the song has racked up more than 3.1 million views on Kesha’s official YouTube channel in the span of six days.

 The album artwork for High Road sees Kesha as a melting candle.